IKNL/guidelines/readme.md

 ### 2.3 Other READMEs
 <!---
-* It should contain the banner that it is part of VANTAGE
+* It should contain the banner that it is part of VANTAGE6
 * It should contain a link to our webpage https://distributedlearning.ai -->
-## 3. Docker Registry (only for VANTAGE and Algorithms)
+## 3. Docker Registry (only for VANTAGE6 and Algorithms)

 * The image name should be identical to the repository name
 * Algorithms are separated in development stage / (e.g., https://docker-registry.distributedlearning.ai/prod/d_summary)